Kollbii/cpp-projects/README.md

 ### Quicksort visualization
 ![Quicksort](/Images/sorting2.gif)

-Unfortunetly for reasons unknown to me program crashes if it has >~180 numbers.
+Unfortunately for reasons unknown to me program crashes if it has >~180 numbers.
 I couldn't figure out what causes it.
 Maybe I'll manage later with help of @tadeuszwachowski.

 # Fractals in raylib